Retail

 Preparing for the “Next Normal” of eCommerce Returns Management

-With an average product return rate on the rise, companies must come up with new supply chain strategies and solutions to handle them.
+With an average product return rate on the rise, companies must come up with new supply chain strategies and return solutions to handle them.
 In fact, the National Retail Federation reports that “spending on global reverse logistics technologies will spike in 2021 — forecast last year to hit $604 billion by 2025 — as retailers seek to alleviate a major pain point in the shopping journey and minimize the costs of returns”5,6.

 This means the advent of a number of new retailer initiatives (e.g., creating new departments) for the sole responsibility of streamlining the returns process for customers and returns management for the retailer and its warehouses.
 This can be an expensive process and often involves: